bestia-dev/mem4_game/README.md

 - different content for English learning: numbers (cardinal, ordinal), food, orientation, alphabet simple spelling, drinks, days/months, questions, colors, transportation, ...
 - on card click only the active player calculates the new state and send the new info to others in a msg
 - fullscreen from http://robnyman.github.io/fullscreen/
+- onfullscreen vdom schedule render
-- use fetch module instead of websockets for json
+- use fetch module instead of WebSockets for json
 ## Changelog
 2019-05-24 completed a working version
 2019-06-06 google cloud platform, docker, DockerHub